sbkapelner/patent_guidebook/index.md

 11. **TSM - Lack of TSM to combine in the art.**
 12. **Did the examiner provide a reasoned articulation?**

+## Final Office Actions

+Option 1: Bolster your previous arguments from the Response to the Non-Final Office Action if you think the Examiner was outrageously wrong.

+Option 2: Bolster your argument on appeal.
+This is the best option if you are making the same argument as in the Response to the Non-Final Office Action.
+*It may not look good to client to file an appeal in every case.

+Option 3: Amend the claims.

 ## Practical Tips

 1. If the OA has a good number of allowed claims: ask the managing attorney to ask client if OK with moving forward with allowed claims.
 And file continuations for outstanding limitations.
 Helps avoid allowance withdrawals.